nhoening/StoSim/doc/tut/basic.rst

 So we have now an experiment and it gets run by nicessa and it writes to log files.
 What do we do with them?
 Let's make nice graphs!
 Nicessa organizes all its log files in the ``data`` folder.
-For each configuration, log files are put into a subfolder whose name contains all variable settings.
+For each configuration, log files are put into a subfolder whose name contains all parameter settings.
 We have only one possible setting now, so in ``examples/basic/data`` we now find the folder ``_steps500``, containing five log files (Why five?
 We told Nicessa to run each setting five times in the configuration).

 .. note:: Note that currently, Nicessa overwrites the data directory when it runs.
 You should backup big chunks of data when rerunning would be expensive.